Article Table Of Contents

 Asians are a "minority of the minority", generally.
+But not everywhere.

-And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups — Chinese, Filipino, and Indian being the three largest sub-groups.
+And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups -- Chinese, Filipino, and Indian being the three largest sub-groups.

-So, what how does the Asian population stratify across North Carolina?
-Which cities and towns in North Carolina have seen the greatest increase in their Asian population?
+So, what how does the Asian population stratify across north carolina?
+Which cities and towns in north carolina have seen the greatest increase in their Asian population?

-- Morrisville (Photos | Jobs)
+- Morrisville (Photos | Homes For Sale)

-- Cary (Photos | Jobs)
+- Cary (Photos | Homes For Sale)

-- Chapel Hill (Photos | Jobs)
+- Chapel Hill (Photos | Homes For Sale)

-- Carrboro (Photos | Jobs)
+- Carrboro (Photos | Homes For Sale)

-- Conover (Photos | Jobs)
+- Harrisburg (Photos | Homes For Sale)

-- Apex (Photos | Jobs)
+- Apex (Photos | Homes For Sale)

-- Archdale (Jobs)
+- Archdale (Homes For Sale)

-Morrisville took the number one over all spot for the largest Asian in North Carolina for 2018.
-37.31% of Morrisville identify as Asian.
+Which city in north carolina had the largest Asian population?
+Morrisville took the number one over all spot for the largest Asian in north carolina for 2020.
+38.18% of Morrisville identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where North Carolina ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where north carolina ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across North Carolina.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across north carolina.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: